A geometric and combinatorial view of weighted voting: Weighted and linear games as partially ordered sets

+In Section~\ref{sec:games}, we mentioned that any linear game on $n$ players induces a similar game on $m$ players for each $m>n$; these induced games are obtained by adding dummies.
+In this example, on $n=6$ players $v$ induces the game $u=\langle 65, 543 \rangle$, generated by coalitions ${65}$ and ${543}$.
+Both games have power composition $(2,2)$.
+Here, $u$ is also a weighted game, realized by $(0.6: 0.35, 0.25, 0.2, 0.2, 0, 0)$. {$\Diamond$} \end{example}

-Linear games on $n$ voters are in one-to-one correspondence with filters of $M(n)$.
-By choosing any set of incomparable coalitions in $M(n)$, we are specifying the shift-minimal winning coalitions for some unique linear game, and we are uniquely specifying the generators of a filter of $M(n)$.
-It is worth noting that not every filter of $M(n)$ produces a weighted voting system.
+Linear games on $n$ players are in one-to-one correspondence with filters of $M(n)$.
+By choosing any set of incomparable coalitions in $M(n)$, we are specifying the shift-minimal winning coalitions for some unique linear game, and we are specifying the generators of a unique filter of $M(n)$.
+It is worth noting that not every filter of $M(n)$ produces a weighted game.
 We may thus construct a poset of linear games using the natural partial ordering (containment) on filters as follows.

 \begin{definition} A linear game $v$ is \emph{stronger than} another linear game $u$, denoted $v \succeq u$, if every winning coalition in $v$ also wins in $u$, i.e., if $W_v \subset W_u$.
-This is a partial ordering on the set of linear games with $n$ players.
-We refer to it as the \emph{linear games poset} and denote it by $J(M(n))$ or $J_n$. \end{definition}
+We refer to the set of linear games on $n$ players under this partial ordering as the \emph{linear games poset} and denote it by $J(M(n))$ or simply $J_n$. \end{definition}

-The linear games poset is a distributive lattice -- for any finite poset $P$, the poset $J(P)$ of filters of $P$ under the containment ordering is known to be a distributive lattice.
+For any finite poset $P$, the poset $J(P)$ of filters of $P$ under the containment ordering is known to be a distributive lattice.
+Thus, the linear games poset $J_n$ is a distributive lattice.
 Also, $J_n$ is ranked by the number of losing coalitions in each game.
 For example, the linear game $\langle 653, 5432 \rangle$ in $J_6$ has rank $48$ since there are $16$ winning coalitions in this linear game, $64$ total coalitions in $M(6)$, and therefore $64-16=48$ losing coalitions.